top of page

 • Everted saccules removal: Removing obstructive tissue in the larynx (voice box)

 These procedures can significantly improve breathing, prevent secondary complications, and offer the best outcomes when performed early (before 2 years of age).
 Risks include post-operative swelling and rare complications like aspiration pneumonia.
-At Union Hill Animal Hospital, our doctors specialize in diagnosing and treating BOAS using advanced veterinary techniques, such as CO2 surgical laser, combined with compassionate care to ensure your furry companion's well-being.

 Schedule an assessment